 Combining data, knowledge and complexity together

 As soon as we consider services that deal directly with people, this introduces complexity and variation that is unpredictable at the level of the individual demands that come into the service.
 If we attempt to Digitalise that demand, the evidence shows that the information that we have just stored becomes unrepresentative, simplified and rapidly out of date.
 The result over time is a separation of engagement between the citizen in need and the government agency.
 This fact alone causes a whole host of reactions from citizens in need.
 The data becomes trans-contextual.
+Causing;

-On the other hand, by using staff themselves to understand and assess citizens needs, they can take in whatever level of variation and complexity that they need to, to deal with the context that they are immersed in.
+Alternatively, by using staff themselves to understand and assess citizens needs, they can take in whatever level of variation and complexity that they need to, to deal with the context that they are immersed in.

 As an example, the success of the initial response to the COVID pandemic by local authorities has been overwhelmingly down to applying HLS principles in uncertain environments.
 At this local level, the absence of Digital solutions can be contrasted by the effective use of telephones and direct communication between staff and citizen in need, and local agile community responses.
 Digital big data was left behind in its inability to function in its abstraction from the reality of the immediate situation.
 The response was delivered by people thinking within the context Infront of them; a triumph of human, not Digital, ingenuity.

 'You don't listen, you never do, none of you, you think you know what I want and if I don't do what you say when you say, I'm back here sleeping in that arch'

 Citizen, aged 26, homeless, in and out of prison, and struggling with addiction, talking to Charlie.

 "In that 30 second exchange, he summed up everything I understand to be one of our biggest challenges in Local Authority."

 Charlie Edwards, Head of Community Safety, Derby City Council, 5 October.
 2021